hen leaves have turned to blood and rust

 A flowing cape around it furled.

-Compounding Ick's bucolic trap,
+Compounding Bod's bucolic trap,

 Its head it carried in its lap!